Dimitrija Čupovski: Biography

 Dimitrija Čupovski and his brother Nace Dimov in Odessa in 1902.

 Dimitrija Čupovski was born on November 8, 1878, in the village of Papradište in the Ottoman Empire (present-day Čaška Municipality, North Macedonia).
 He was born after the murder of his father, studying in his native village and Kruševo.
+Among his brothers were Macedonian national activist Nace Dimov and Bulgarian political figure Kuzman Chuparov.
 He then attended the evening school of the Lozars in Sofia in 1892 and the evening school of St. Sava in Belgrade from 1892 to 1895.
 In 1893, the student society Vardar was founded in Belgrade, of which he was a member, where he first began to develop his Macedonist ideas.
 After returning to Ottoman Macedonia, he worked as a teacher in his native village from 1895 to 1896.
 He continued his education at the theological seminaries in Novgorod and Simferopol from 1897 to 1900, and at Saint Petersburg State University.

 Čupovski was one of the founders of the Macedonian Scientific and Literary Society, established in Saint Petersburg on October 28, 1902, and served as its president from 1903 to 1917, after Dijamandija Mišajkov.
 In 1905, Čupovski tried to organize for the first time a pan-Macedonian conference in Veles, where he was expelled by a local chief of IMRO Ivan Naumov, and was threatened with death for promoting Macedonian autonomy free from Bulgarian influence.
 Macedonian historian Blaže Ristovski wrote that it happened because of the intrigues of the local Bulgarian Metropolitan bishop and the activity of the Macedonian Bulgarian revolutionary Hristo Shaldev, who then described Čupovski as a Serbian agent.

 Shaldev, who lived then in St. Petersburg, described him as a person under the influence of Serbian propaganda and "the main exponent of the theory on Slavomacedonism by Professors Cvijic and Belic." Čupovski was a proponent of the movement known as Macedonism, which appeared in the 19th century, receiving some Serbian governmental support to counter Bulgarian influence in Macedonia, but the movement was marginal and had no impact on the Macedonian population.